General Services Administration

 The gym is located in the basement.
 Make sure you bring your badge with you, as you’ll need it to get back into the second wing.
 The easiest way to get there is by taking the old elevators at the F Street entrance down to the basement, walking slightly north, and then cutting across the parking lot (where the bike room entrance is) into the third wing hallway.
 The gym is on your left when you walk in, and the men’s and women’s locker rooms are down the long hallway to your right.
-If you want a locker, you can reach out to Tenant Support to reserve one by emailing Tenant Support.
+If you want a locker, you can reserve one by emailing Tenant Support.

 Take the elevator to seventh floor for wireless and a beautiful view of the National Mall.
 The Northeast corner of the building does not have as fine a view, but it does have an overhead awning that better prevents glare on your laptop screen.

 See the instructions for enrolling or cancelling your transit subsidy benefit.